hicder/muopdb/README.md

 * Index type: HNSW, IVF, SPANN, MultiSPANN.
 All on-disk with mmap.
 * Quantization: product quantization

+## Why MuopDB
 MuopDB supports multiple users by default.
 What that means is, each user will have its own vector index, within the same collection.
-The usecase for this is to build memory for LLMs.
+The use-case for this is to build memory for LLMs.
 Think of it as:
 * Each user will have its own memory
 * Each user can still search a shared knowledge base.

 ## Quick Start
 * Create an venv and activate.
-[Guilde](https://docs.python.org/3/library/venv.html)
+[Guide](https://docs.python.org/3/library/venv.html)
 * Prepare necessary directories
 ```
 python3 py/prepare_muopdb.py --indices_path=/mnt/muopdb/indices --data_path=/mnt/muopdb/data --collection_name=test-collection-4 --config_path=py/collection_config.json
 ```
-* Run MuopDB index server.
+* Run MuopDB `index_server`.
 (Refer to build instruction down below)
 ```
 ./target/release/index_server --node-id 0 --index-config-path /mnt/muopdb/indices --index-data-path /mnt/muopdb/data --port 9002
 ```
-* Now you have an up and running MuopDB index_server.
+* Now you have an up and running MuopDB `index_server`.
   * You can send gRPC requests to this server (possibly with [Postman](https://www.postman.com/)).
   * Refer to [muopdb.proto](https://github.com/hicder/muopdb/blob/master/rs/proto/proto/muopdb.proto) for the APIs
 ## Plans